flightaware/tohil/KNOTES.md

 or it could be a list if looked at as a list but still also be a dict.  dicts will parse as lists.

+---

+apt install autoconf pre 2.71

+apt install autoconf2.64
+python3-ipython

+---

+crap, valtype::imei is both a namespace and a proc